AmpereComputing/terraform-oci-ampere-a1/examples/freebsd131/README.md

 ```
 ### Creating the maint.tf

-T0 use the terraform module you must open your favorite text editor and create a file called main.tf.
+To use the terraform module you must open your favorite text editor and create a file called main.tf.
 Copy the following is code to supply a custom cloud-init template:

 ```
 variable "tenancy_ocid" {}